 - Therefore, Abortion is wrong.

 People could then object to this argument by trying to prove that abortion doesn’t kill people.
 Perhaps a fetus is not a person.
 Then they could conclude that abortion isn’t wrong after all.
-This objection is an appeal to ignorance because the fact is that we might not know if the conclusion is true or false.
+This objection is inadequate because the fact is that we might not know if the conclusion is true or false.
 Even if abortion doesn’t kill people, it might be wrong anyway.
-(Killing fetus’s might also be wrong.)
+(Killing fetuses might also be wrong.)
 The assumption many people seem to have is, “If a premise is false, then the conclusion is false.”
 That assumption is false.
 If a premise is false, the conclusion might be true anyway.

 Thinking deliberately in terms of logic can take a great deal of time.
-I have been working on it for around 10 years.
 However, you can start to benefit from learning about logic now.
 There are common logical errors people make when they ignore logic rather than embrace it.

 I have only briefly discussed formal logic here.
 The mistakes mentioned are the most common that I have noticed, but the benefits I have gained from learning about logic is greater than just to provide relevant objections to arguments.